lajanki/not_that_movie/README.md

 ### Cloud Storage setup
 The script `setup_gcs.sh` can be used to setup a **public** Cloud Storage bucket for storing generated plots.
-It also adds a 30 day expiration lifecycle rule to allow slowly renwing generated files.
-Respectively, the number of daily generated plots is set as a scheduled task in `schedule.yaml` (this is a template file, App Engine actually requires the file to be called _cron.yaml_.
-The final config is not covered here).
+It also adds a 30 day expiration lifecycle rule to allow slowly renewing generated files.

 ### Unit tests
 Unit tests for the Python backend can be run with